Ozioma45/Odins_Projects/javascript-exercises/05_sumAll/README.md

 # Exercise 05 - sumAll

+Okay, this was very hard for me to meet up with all the test. i decided to try chat gpt with my code for the first time and the result was awesome.
+Though it did not give me the best at first but with some arrangement and properly words and terms, i got what i wanted.
+Chat gpt is really a revolution for programmer and i think everyone should try it.
+The only downside is that it may produce lazy programmer but still we should just use it wisely

 Implement a function that takes 2 integers and returns the sum of every number between(and including) them:

 ```javascript